-- 1. Tuition and Fees - Seniors: Oklahoma State Regents for Higher Education reimburse the college for up to 18 credit hours beginning with the summer prior to their senior year of high school through the completion of the spring semester.
-(Example: Eligible concurrent senior takes 3 hours summer, 3 hours Fall, and 12 hours spring - all tuition will be waived because he/she did not exceed the overall limit of 18 hours).
+- 1. Tuition and Fees - a.
+Seniors: Oklahoma State Regents for Higher Education reimburse the college for up to 6 credit hours per semester for high school seniors who are Oklahoma residents.
 Students are still responsible for paying fees associated with each course and any required textbooks.
 Note: the tuition waiver for Seniors is not applied to the student account until after the end of the second week of school, meaning the account balance will not reflect the tuition waiver until after this time. - b.
 Juniors: Juniors are responsible for paying full tuition, fees associated with each course, and any required textbooks. - 2.
 Some high school districts pay for the remaining expenses after the above tuition waiver or for students in Junior standing.
 Check with your high school counselor for more information. - 3.
 Some high school districts pay for textbooks.
 Check with your high school counselor for more information.
-Textbooks are available through NSU's bookstore, and can often be purchased used or may be available to rent attendance.
+Textbooks are available through NSU's bookstore, and can often be purchased used or may be available to rent for the semester at a reduced cost.

+Note: Students are ultimately responsible for the costs of attendance.
 If a balance exists at the end of the semester, it can prevent enrollment in subsequent semesters.
 Billing and payment information can be found in the student's goNSU account.